-Could cryptic text with knife emoji provide clue in Interpol president's disappearance?
+Missing Interpol chief resigns.
+Could knife emoji text received by his wife provide a clue in his disappearance?

 Western Europe

+Interpol tweeted Sunday night that it received Meng's resignation and that Kim Jong Yang of South Korea, a vice president representing Asia on Interpol's executive committee, would serve as acting president until Interpol's general assembly picks a permanent president next month.

-Interpol has asked Chinese authorities for information about its president, Meng Hongwei, who is also a Chinese government official and was reported missing last week.
-The disciplinary arm of China's Communist Party released a statement saying Hongwei "is under investigation by the National Supervision Commission for alleged violations of laws."
+Interpol has asked Chinese authorities for information about Meng Hongwei.
+The disciplinary arm of China's Communist Party released a statement saying Meng "is under investigation by the National Supervision Commission for alleged violations of laws."

 The party provided no additional details.

-Interpol has also been light on specifics.
-Adding to the mystery, the international police agency tweeted Sunday night that it received Meng's resignation and that Kim Jong Yang of South Korea, a vice president representing Asia on Interpol's executive committee, would serve as acting president until Interpol's general assembly picks a permanent president next month.

-The Interpol statement does not mention that Meng Hongwei is missing.
+The Interpol statement announcing Meng's resignation did not mention that he is missing.

 Grace Meng said her husband's whereabouts is a matter that "belongs to the international community."
 She added, "Although I can't see my husband, we are always connected by heart."